Search This Blog

 • Sudden changes in customer requirements (requirement risk)

-• Delay in hardware/software delivery (schedule risk)
+• Delay in hardware/software delivery (scheduled risk)

 Risk Strategies: